 About

-Alexander Alberro is the Virginia Wright Professor of Modern and Contemporary Art History at Barnard College and Columbia University where he teaches modern and contemporary European, U.S., and Latin American art, as well as the history of photography.
-Recent lecture courses include "Histories of Photography"; “Early Modernism and the Crisis of Representation"; “In and Around Abstract Expressionism”; and “Contemporary Art.”
-Graduate seminars taught include “Contemporary Caribbean Art”; “Photography and Camera Work”; "Spectatorship, Participation and Interaction in Contemporary Art"; “Contemporary Art and the Global Turn”; and "Abstract Art and its Legacies in Latin America.”
-Recent dissertations that he has directed or codirected have focused on the contemporary art context of a wide variety of localities, including Iran, India, Iraq, Algeria, Japan, Nigeria, the Democratic Republic of Congo, Brazil, Argentina, Cuba, Germany, France, and the United States.
+Alexander Alberro is the Virginia Wright Professor of Modern and Contemporary Art History at Barnard College and Columbia University.
+Recent lecture courses include "Histories of Photography"; "Early Modernism and the Crisis of Representation"; “In and Around Abstract Expressionism”; and “Contemporary Art.”
+Graduate seminars taught include "The Infrastructure of Contemporary Art," “Contemporary Caribbean Art,” "Photography and Camera Work"; "Spectatorship, Participation, and Interaction in Contemporary Art"; "Contemporary Art and the Global Turn"; and "Abstract Art and its Legacies in South America."
+He has recently directed or codirected dissertations on contemporary art in localities such as Algeria, Argentina, Brazil, Canada, Cuba, the Democratic Republic of Congo, France, Germany, Iran, India, Indonesia, Iraq, Japan, Nigeria, Senegal, and the United States.

-Professor Alberro has been the recipient of fellowships from the National Endowment of the Humanities, the Howard Foundation, the Whitney Museum of American Art, and others.
-He has also been a featured speaker at many universities and cultural institutions throughout the world, and has appeared in several documentary films on contemporary art.
+Alberro has received fellowships from the National Endowment for the Humanities, the Howard Foundation, the Whitney Museum of American Art, and numerous other organizations.
+He has also been a featured speaker at many universities and cultural institutions worldwide and has appeared in several documentary films on contemporary art.

 Contact: aa2789@columbia.edu